jbohren/beamerscape/README.md

 About
 -----
 This script takes an Inkscape .svg as input, and generates pdf files corresponding to each of the layers and a LaTeX file that uses the LaTeX Beamer commands to incrementally overlay them.
 It will export the layers into a directory with the same basename as the .svg file.
 The layers will be exported in pdf format to preserve transparency.
-See [http://code.google.com/p/beamerscape/source/browse/ the source browser] for files.

 _Released under a new BSD license._